JetBrains/guide/site/java/tutorials/reformatting-code/reformatting-with-alt-enter/index.md

 title: Reformatting with Alt + Enter
 topics: []
 author: hs
-subtitle: Using intention actions on a selection to change the code style settings
+subtitle: Using intention actions on a selection to change the code style settings.
 thumbnail: ./thumbnail.png
 ---